soundpress/RulesOfNYC/docs/c13/index.rst

 When used in this Chapter, the following terms have the following meanings:

 Class A license.
-“Class A license” means a license issued to a dog or cat breeder by the USDA under the Federal Animal Welfare Act  and USDA regulations (9 CFR Chapter 1, Subchapter A).
+“Class A license” means a license issued to a dog or cat breeder by the USDA under the Federal Animal Welfare Act  and USDA regulations (9 C.F.R.
+Chapter 1, Subchapter A).

 Permittee.
 “Permittee” means a person operating a pet shop in the City of New York where dogs or cats are sold with a permit issued by the Commissioner pursuant to § 17-372 of the Administrative Code.